Battle-Ship-Linear-Relations/BattleShip-V1/README.md

 # BattleShip-V1
 This is the first version of the battleship game

-The idea for the game is to make a board out of JButtons and add a hover effect on the JButtons to simulate a ship being placed.
-All the JButtons will be created with an array in order to mass create all the buttons and be able to identify what button is being pressed.
+Design the game board:

+- Decide on the size of the game board.
+The board should be a grid of squares, with each square representing a location on the board.
+- Decide on the types of ships that will be used in the game.
+Each ship should have a length and a set of coordinates that define its position on the board.
+- Create a data structure, JButtons, to represent the game board and the ships.
+This could be a two-dimensional array or a class that stores the information about the board and ships.

+Implement the game logic:

+- Write code to initialize the game board and place the ships on it.
+You may want to allow the player to choose where to place their ships, or you can randomly place them.
+- Write code to handle the player's turn.
+This should include prompting the player for a target coordinate, checking if the target is a valid location on the board, and determining if the target is a hit or a miss.
-The Jbuttons will be placed in a way so that (0, 0) will be in the top left corner.
+- The Jbuttons will be placed in a way so that (0, 0) will be in the top left corner.
 To avoid this, the board needs to be odd, so we can find the middle of the board, x and y, and set that as the (0, 0) value.
-This can be made a 2 player game that switches between people, or can be a game against a computer.
-If a computer is playing, the first version will just pick random spots on the board and doesn't learn from its hits.
-Both players will play different coloured ships can can't see eachother's ships.
+- Both players will play different coloured ships can can't see eachother's ships.
-The game will detect if a ship is sunk by counting the number of ships after each turn, if the number of any ship equals 0, there has been a sunk.
-When all ships have been sunk, indicate who the winner is and prevent the game from continuing and display a play again button.
+- Write code to handle the computer's turn.
+This should include selecting a target coordinate and determining if it is a hit or a miss.
+- Write code to check if a ship has been sunk.
+When all of the squares occupied by a ship have been hit, the ship is sunk.
+- Write code to determine if the game is over.
+The game is over when all of the player's ships have been sunk or all of the computer's ships have been sunk.

+Add graphics:

+- Use a graphics library, such as JavaFX or Swing, to create a graphical interface for the game.
+- Create visual representations of the game board and the ships, and use these to display the current state of the game to the player.
+- Create buttons or other controls that the player can use to input their target coordinates and perform other actions in the game.
+- Use animation and other visual effects to make the game more engaging and enjoyable to play.
+- Make a board out of JButtons and add a hover effect on the JButtons to simulate a ship being placed.